 Licensed to the Trustees of the Foothill-De Anza Community College District and operated as a teaching laboratory for the Fine Arts and Communications Department of Foothill College, KFJC welcomes everyone to register in a broadcasting class and begin to help with station operation.
 Those seeking a weekly music program must contribute 8 hours of station work per week and attend weekly station meetings.

 Day-to-day operations are overseen by the General Manager who is elected to the post annually.
-The GM oversees a total of eleven departments which are:
+The GM oversees a total of nine departments which are:

 - Public Affairs